Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/networkobject-parenting.md

 virtual void OnNetworkObjectParentChanged(NetworkObject parentNetworkObject) { }
 ```

-:::caution Multi-Generation Children and Scale
+:::caution Multi-generation children and scale
 If you are dealing with more than one generation of nested children where each parent and child have scale values other than `Vector3.one`, then mixing the `WorldPositionStays` value when parenting and removing a parent will impact how the final scale is calculated!
 If you want to keep the same values before parenting when removing a parent from a child, then you need to use the same `WorldPositionStays` value used when the child was parented.
 :::

 ### Only a server (or a host) can parent NetworkObjects

-Similar to [Ownership](../basics/networkobject#ownership), only the server (or host) can control `NetworkObject` parenting.
+Similar to [Ownership](../basics/networkobject#ownership), only the server (or host) can control NetworkObject component parenting.

 :::tip
-If you run into a situation where your client must trigger parenting a `NetworkObject`, one solution is for the client to send an RPC to the server.
-Upon receiving the RPC message, the server then handles parenting the `NetworkObject`.
+If you run into a situation where your client must trigger parenting a NetworkObject component, one solution is for the client to send an RPC to the server.
+Upon receiving the RPC message, the server then handles parenting the NetworkObject component.
 :::

 ### Only parent under a NetworkObject Or nothing (root or null)